code4romania/asset-declarations/README.md

 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

 * MAKING PUBLIC INFORMATION TRULY PUBLIC
-* aggregate data on the higher echelons of elected officials
-* data on activity while serving in each of the elected positions held
-* details about criminal legal proceeding or past convictions
 * data from asset declarations, including a net worth estimation

 [See the project live](http://catalogpolitic.ro/)